What's Included in the Price

 - Substrate preparation: grinding, cleaning, and priming the concrete surface

-- Membrane application to all wet areas compliant with AS 3740 Waterproofing of Domestic Wet Areas
+- Membrane application (typically liquid-applied polyurethane such as Davco K10 Plus or SikaTite Undertile) to all wet areas compliant with AS 3740:2021 Waterproofing of Domestic Wet Areas

 - Sealing of penetrations: drains, tap entries, shower niches, and wall-floor junctions

-- Puddle flanges and bond breakers at all required points
+- Puddle flanges, bond breakers, and reinforcing tape at all required points

 - Compliance certificate on completion

 Perth's slab construction simplifies the preparation stage compared to cities with more timber-framed housing stock.
-The concrete provides a consistent, rigid base that takes liquid-applied membranes well without the need for overlay sheets.
+The concrete provides a consistent, rigid base that takes liquid-applied membranes well without the need for fibre cement overlay sheets.
+Materials (membrane at $10–$18/m2, plus primer, tape, and flanges) represent roughly a quarter of the total cost, with labour making up the remainder.

 What Affects the Cost

 - Bathroom size and layout.
-A compact ensuite with a shower-over-bath is at the lower end.
-A large family bathroom with a walk-in shower and freestanding bath costs more.
+A compact ensuite (3 to 4m2) with a shower-over-bath is at the lower end.
+A large family bathroom (10m2+) with a walk-in shower and freestanding bath costs more.
+Smaller rooms cost more per square metre because the penetration and junction work is proportionally greater.

 - New build vs renovation.
 New builds start with clean concrete.
-Renovations require demolition, old membrane removal, and substrate cleaning.
+Renovations require demolition, old membrane removal, and substrate cleaning, adding 30 to 50 percent.

 - Penetrations.
-Shower niches, multiple drains, and body jets each add individually waterproofed details.
+Shower niches, multiple drains, and body jets each add individually waterproofed details with flanges and reinforcing tape.

 A straightforward ensuite in a post-2000 Joondalup or Baldivis home on a concrete slab, with a standard shower hob, sits toward $550.
 A full bathroom renovation in an older Subiaco or Mount Lawley home with a large wet room design, multiple niches, and substrate repair pushes toward $3,350.